samaaraaah/samaaraaah.github.io/index.md

 Our approach is different.
 We treated the caption contest as a measurable system.
 We didn’t just observe common joke types or recurring themes, **we measured them**.
 How often do animal jokes appear, and how funny are they on average?
 Which styles of humor, wordplay, or visual references actually correlate with higher scores?
 By turning these patterns into numbers, we can give advice that is grounded in evidence, not guesswork.

-This is not a list of writing tips dressed up as expertise.
+This is not a list of cliché writing tips.

-It’s a decade of evidence distilled into a practical guide.
+It’s a decade of evidence condensed into a practical guide.

 Every recommendation you will read here is supported by data, patterns, and mathematical reasoning, <ins>not guesswork</ins>.

-If you want to understand what truly makes a caption rise to the top, you’re in the right place.
-This is the data-driven roadmap to writing a New Yorker caption that stands a real chance of winning.
+If you want to understand what truly makes a caption rise to the top, you’re in the right place. **This is the data-driven roadmap to writing a New Yorker caption that stands a real chance of winning.**